razshare/catpaw-unsafe/README.md

 I am of the opinion that control flow is one of the most important things to deal with as a programmer, it affects my thinking and at times it actually guides my problem solving process.

-Managing errors should not break the flow in which I control my program, I shouldn't have to jump up and down around my file (sometimes entire screens) to catch a new exception introduced by a new function I just invoked 20 lines above.
+Managing errors should not break the flow in which I control my program, I shouldn't have to jump up and down around my file to catch a new exception introduced by a new function I just invoked 20 lines above.

 # Try/Catch